Develop your communication skills in the Japanese language to gain a greater understanding of the culture, society and history of Japan.

 Entry requirements for

-The course is open to beginners as well as those with language competency.
-Students with language competency will be granted exemption from lower level language units and will be placed at the level appropriate to their level of competency.
-Such students may be required to take alternative units to replace the lower level language units.
-Native speakers of Japanese or those who have studied for two or more years at post-primary level at a Japanese-medium school cannot enrol in this major.
+The course is open to beginners as well as those with some Japanese language competency.
+Students with language competency may be granted exemption from lower level language units and be placed at the level appropriate to their level of competency.
+Such students may be required to take alternative units to replace the lower-level language units.

 Fees & Scholarships for Domestic StudentsInternational Students